DominicHolmes/cis-195-s20/apps/app-6/app-6.md

 ![](/apps/app-6/assets/fig2.png?raw=true)

 ## Getting Started
 * Create an Xcode project named "NationalParks".
-You should use Storyboards, not SwiftUI.
+You should use Storyboards, not SwiftUI
-* Install the pod Kingfisher by following the instructions in Tutorial 7.
 * Visit the [NPS website](https://www.nps.gov/subjects/developer/get-started.htm) to obtain an API key
     - You'll get an email containing your key
 * Feel free to use the [Github Repo project](https://github.com/DominicHolmes/cis-195-s20/tree/master/live-demos/github-trending-repos.zip) I made in class to guide your implementation